C and O Employees' Hospital Association

 If a covered member is covered under one or more other plans including, but not limited to, automobile or health insurance, the benefits under this Plan incurred in a calendar year will be reduced by the amount of any benefits payable by such other plan so that the total benefits paid will not exceed 100% of the expenses incurred.
 COEHA will determine which plan is the primary plan that will pay its benefits first according to the following rules: (1) When only one of the plans has a coordination of benefits provision, then the plan without such a provision will be the primary plan.
 (2) If both plans have such a provision, the plan under which the covered member is covered as an active employee will be the primary plan.
 (3) If both of the foregoing rules do not establish which plan is the primary plan, then the plan that has covered the person for the longer period of time will be the primary plan.

-If you are a Medicare member and you are also a covered beneficiary under your spouse’s Medicare supplemental insurance policy or plan, COEHA would be tertiary coverage to your spouse’s coverage and Medicare Parts A and B coverage.
-Your spouse’s insurance or health plan is primary to this coverage.
+You are a Medicare member under Plan Seven of COEHA, and you are also a covered beneficiary under your spouse’s Medicare supplemental insurance plan.
+Your spouse’s Medicare supplemental insurance plan has covered you and your spouse for three (3) years longer than Plan Seven.
+As a result, Plan Seven is tertiary coverage to your spouse’s coverage and Medicare Parts A and B coverage.
+Your spouse’s insurance or health plan is primary to coverage under Plan Seven.

 Plan benefits are highlighted below.
-For specific benefits, please refer to the Benefits Section.
+For specific benefits, please refer to the section on "Benefits" below.

-The COEHA HCPP contract with CMS renews annually on January 1.
-Either CMS or COEHA may terminate the contract by providing advance notice to each other and to you.
-If the contract ends, your COEHA Supplemental Plan benefits will continue to be in force.
-COEHA Medicare members do not change or temporarily lose their access to Medicare Parts A and B. COEHA HCPP members continue to access Medicare Parts A and B whether or not the provider is participating with COEHA.
-COEHA HCPP does not change Medicare Part B benefits—congressional law creates and defines those benefits.
-The COEHA Board of Directors determines only the premium amounts and the benefits that are paid as a supplement to your Medicare coverage under the COEHA Medicare Supplemental Plan.
+The COEHA HCPP contract with CMS renews annually on January 1st.
+Either CMS or COEHA may terminate the contract by providing advance notice to each other and to participants in the Medicare Supplemental Plans.
+If the contract ends, your COEHA Medicare Supplemental Plan benefits will continue to be in force.
+As a result of any such contract termination, there is no change or temporary loss of access to Medicare Parts A and B. COEHA HCPP members continue to access Medicare Parts A and B whether or not the provider is participating with COEHA.
+The Board of Directors of COEHA determines only the premium amounts and the benefits that are paid as a supplement to your Medicare coverage under the COEHA Medicare Supplemental Plan.

 You may choose to go out-of-network anywhere and at anytime using your Medicare benefits.
-COEHA HCPP cannot pay the Medicare Part B payments for these nonparticipating providers.
-Medicare processes these out-of-network claims.
-However, your COEHA Medicare Supplemental Plan will pay the deductible and/or coinsurance for these providers.
+Note, however, that COEHA, as a HCPP, cannot pay the Medicare Part B payments for these non-participating providers.
+Medicare processes these out-of-network claims directly (not through COEHA).
+However, your COEHA Medicare Supplemental Plans will pay the deductible and/or coinsurance for these providers in accordance with the level of coverage outlined in this Medicare Supplemental Handbook.

-We do not have an open enrollment period.
+The Medicare Supplemental Plans do not have an open enrollment period.
 You may enroll in Plan Seven or Plan Ten at any time.
+For more questions about enrollment, please contact the COEHA office.

-Disenrollment from the COEHA Medicare Supplemental and Medicare HCPP Plans means ending your membership.
+Disenrollment from the COEHA Medicare Supplemental and Medicare HCPP Plans means ending your participation in the Medicare Supplemental Plans.

-Voluntary Disenrollment: You may choose to end your membership in the COEHA Medicare Supplemental and HCPP Plans at any time and for any reason.
+Voluntary Disenrollment: You may choose to end your membership in the COEHA Medicare Supplemental and HCPP Plans at any time and for any reason by completing "C and O Employee’s Hospital Association Disenrollment Form" provided in the attached Appendix A.

-Involuntary Disenrollment: Disenrollment from the COEHA Medicare Supplemental and HCPP Plans does not affect your enrollment in original Medicare Part A and B. Following are the only reasons that members may be involuntarily disenrolled by COEHA:
+Involuntary Disenrollment: Disenrollment from the COEHA Medicare Supplemental and HCPP Plans does not affect your enrollment in original Medicare Part A and B. The following are the only reasons that members may be involuntarily disenrolled by COEHA:

-Disenrollment from the COEHA Medicare Supplemental and HCPP plans will be effective on the first day of the month following the month COEHA receives the disenrollment form (unless a later date of disenrollment is requested).
+Disenrollment from the COEHA Medicare Supplemental and HCPP plans will be effective on the first day of the month following the month COEHA receives the disenrollment form (unless a later date of disenrollment is requested and approved by COEHA).

-To give you the highest quality medical care available, we have created an extensive network of healthcare providers.
-We have an open network, which means you can use the services of providers who belong to our network without first getting a referral from another physician.
-All of our providers are participating with Medicare, which means the provider has agreed to accept Medicare’s approved charge and they cannot bill the patient for the amount not approved by Medicare.
+To give you the highest quality medical care available, COEHA has an extensive network of healthcare providers.
+COEHA has an open network, which means you can use the services of providers who belong to our network without first getting a referral from another physician.
+COEHA accepts any provider who participates and accepts an assignment with Medicare, which means the provider has agreed to accept Medicare’s approved charge and they cannot bill the patient for the amount not approved by Medicare.

 The existence of an open network does not mean that every service and specialty will automatically be covered.
-The Benefits Section provides coverage information regarding specific healthcare services.
+The section on "Benefits" below provides coverage information regarding specific healthcare services.

-You may also seek treatment out-of-network with a provider of your choice, and we will be responsible for the deductible and/or coinsurance not covered by Medicare.
+You may also seek treatment out-of-network with a provider of your choice, and COEHA will be responsible for the deductible and/or coinsurance not covered by Medicare.
 If the provider does not accept an assignment with Medicare, COEHA will be responsible for only the deductible and/or coinsurance, and not the amount which Medicare does not approve.
-In most instances, the nonparticipating provider is allowed to bill the patient for 15% over Medicare’s approved charge—this is called the "limiting charge."
-Always ask your provider whether they accept assignment with Medicare because it could save you money.
+In most instances, the non-participating provider is allowed to bill the patient for 15% over Medicare’s approved charge—this is called the "limiting charge."
+As a cost-saving measure, always ask your provider whether theyaccept assignment with Medicare before receiving services.

 Your COEHA identification card identifies you as a member of COEHA.
 It contains a unique member identification number which helps COEHA protect you against possible identity theft.
 You must present this card when you receive medical services.
 You should make sure the provider copies the front and back of the card.
 Please have this number available when you call COEHA.
 Also, please list this number on any correspondence or premium payments sent to COEHA.